 That’s all without mentioning that downtown George Town is located just a short distance away.
 This makes it a perfect choice for those who want access to the city center, without being stuck in it the whole time.
 This is particularly beneficial for groups such as families with small children.

 Stay in Batu Ferringhi if you are traveling as a family; you are looking for a beach vacation; you want to be near to the big city but not located directly in it.

-Best places to stay in Batu Ferringhi:
+Best places to stay in Batu Ferringhi for first-time visitors:

 PARKROYAL Penang Resort offers rooms with sea or hill views and free wifi.
 It is close to Feringghi Night Walk Bazaar, and Batu Feringghi Waterfall. it features modern and contemporary style rooms with LED TV, in-room movies, tea & coffee making facilities, minibar, personal digital safe, and DVD player upon request.